tomswartz07/covid19-pennsylvania/README.md

   has only provided an updated count of deaths.
 This information will be amended if further updates are provided.

+- 8 Feb 2022: Daily count of total cases today is *lower* than yesterday, causing the number of daily cases to be negative.
+This is presumed to be an error in the data, and as such, the cases from today will be amended when it is corrected.

 ## Sample Output
 ```